tdgrant1/denss/README.md

 selected by the program.
 One can therefore exactly reproduce the results of a previous calculation by giving the random seed to the program with the `--seed` option and the same input parameters.
 The parameters of previous runs can all be found in the log file.
+Additionally, one can start with a given electron density map, perhaps for refinement of an averaged map, using the `--rhostart` option.